 Have You Heard of Hawaii’s Hidden Island?
-Why You Need to Visit Molokai Mary Zakheim October 31, 2016 Adventure Travel, Trending Stories We’ve all heard of Maui and Oahu — that’s old hat.
+Why You Need to Visit Molokai Mary Zakheim October 31, 2016 Adventure Travel, Beach Vacations, Travel Guide We’ve all heard of Maui and Oahu — that’s old hat.
 But what about Molokai?
 This small island is just 15 miles southeast of Maui, but it couldn’t be more different.
-Here, you won’t find skyscrapers, crowds of tourists, chain restaurants (or chain anything), or another soul on your rugged hike (if you so desire).
-Really the only way to describe the island — as many of its residents love to do — is to call it simple.
-Because it is.
+Here you won’t find skyscrapers, crowds of tourists, chain restaurants (or chain anything), or another soul on your rugged hike.
+Really, the only way to describe the island — as many of its residents love to do — is “simple”.
+Because that’s what it is.
 There are no tourist traps, just pure, wild, uninhibited nature.
-So… What’s there to do on such a simple island?
+So, what’s there to do on such a charming isle?
 Plenty, as long as you’re not coming to Hawaii for gourmet food, flashy clubs, or a five-star pampered vacation.
-But if “Adventure” is your middle name, read on to see why people are starting to look at this tiny isle for the ultimate off-the-grid journey.
+But if “Adventure” is your middle name, read on to see why people are starting to look at this tiny piece of paradise for the ultimate off-the-grid journey!
 The Beaches A photo posted by Molokai Visitors Bureau (@seemolokai) on May 13, 2016 at 2:04pm PDT Untouched, uncrowded, and perfectly accessible, Molokai is the ultimate spot to truly unwind on a Hawaiian vacation.
 Papohaku — or the 3-mile beach — is the best place to start exploring the island’s unspoiled beaches.
 Generally empty, it’s very likely that you’ll be sharing 3 miles of sandy beach with maybe five other people.
 You can swim, ride some waves, jog along the pristine shores, or simply relax.
 If you want to check out black sand beaches, Halawa Beach Park is the place to be.
 Swimmers and snorkelers should head to Murphy Beach Park for the clearest waters and calming surroundings.
-The Outdoors A photo posted by Molokai Visitors Bureau (@seemolokai) on Aug 25, 2016 at 7:50pm PDT Molokai’s rugged forests beckon the intrepid explorer: trails all to themselves, challenging hikes, stunning views… It’s an adventurer’s dream come true.
-The island’s most popular hike, Kalaupapa, must be completed with a guide — a visitor favorite is the mule ride to the top and a scary descent down the 1,700-foot sea cliffs.
-A tamer, but still exhilarating, hike is the 3.4-mile guided trek to Mo’oula Falls with Halawa Valley Falls Cultural Hike.
+The Outdoors A photo posted by Molokai Visitors Bureau (@seemolokai) on Aug 25, 2016 at 7:50pm PDT Molokai’s rugged forests beckon the intrepid explorer.
+Trails all to themselves, challenging hikes, stunning views… it’s an adventurer’s dream come true.
+The island’s most popular hike, Kalaupapa, must be completed with a guide.
+A visitor’s favorite is the mule ride to the top followed by a scary descent down the 1,700-foot sea cliffs.
+A tamer, but still exhilarating hike, is the 3.4-mile guided trek to Mo’oula Falls with Halawa Valley Falls Cultural Hike.
 They provide local knowledgeable guides to make your experience that much better!
-Other outdoors adventures include hiking through the Kamakou Preserve, touring the Mo’omomi Preserve (both preserves require making a reservation and touring with a National Park guide), and snorkeling the island’s 30-mile barrier reef.
-The Food A photo posted by Molokai Visitors Bureau (@seemolokai) on Jul 29, 2015 at 12:05pm PDT Nope.
-There’s no five-star dining here, but there are real luaus, homemade meals, and traditional Hawaiian cooking.
-But perhaps the thing that you simply cannot leave Molokai without indulging in is the island’s famous sweet bread.
+Other outdoors adventures include hiking through the Kamakou Preserve, touring the Mo’omomi Preserve (both preserves require making a reservation with a National Park guide), and snorkeling the island’s 30-mile barrier reef.
+You may also like: What to Know for Planning a Surf Trip to Hawaii The Food View this post on Instagram A post shared by Catherine Toth Fox (@catherinetothfox) on Sep 12, 2015 at 10:48pm PDT No, there’s no five-star dining here.
+But there are real luaus, homemade meals, and traditional Hawaiian cooking!
+Perhaps the thing that you simply cannot leave Molokai without indulging in is the island’s famous sweet bread.
 For the best taste, head to Kanemitsu’s Bakery and Restaurant and taste the fluffy goodness of airy bread stuffed with strawberry jam (or, opt for non-traditional flavors like coconut, cheese, or onion).
 Besides the bread, there are plenty of low-key seafood and American comfort food joints that are locally owned and approved.
-For a taste of Hawaii’s coffee scene, check out Coffees of Hawai’i — a shop that also offers tours of the on-site plantation along with its servings of an authentic Hawaiian cup of joe.
-The Accommodations Happy #AlohaFriday from the island of #Molokai!
-This photo was taken from the beautiful grounds of #HotelMolokai. #Hawaii #LetHawaiiHappen #SeeMolokai #LivingAloha A photo posted by Molokai Visitors Bureau (@seemolokai) on Dec 18, 2015 at 4:52pm PST There’s only one hotel on the whole island: Hotel Moloka’i.
-It’s located on the south-central part of the island, next to Kaunakakai.
-There are a handful of condo options throughout the island, as well as private houses available for rent and quaint bed and breakfasts.
-You can check them out on the island’s official website.
+And for a taste of Hawaii’s coffee scene check out Coffees of Hawai’i, a store that offers tours of the plantation along while serving an authentic Hawaiian cup of joe!
+The Accommodations View this post on Instagram A post shared by Adrian (@adrian_b81) on Sep 24, 2019 at 10:19pm PDT When booking flights to Hawaii, take in mind that there’s only one hotel in Malakai: the Hotel Moloka’i, located on the south-central part of the island next to Kaunakakai.
+There are a handful of condo options throughout the island though, as well as private houses available for rent and quaint bed and breakfasts.
 For those willing to rough it, there are plenty of beaches where visitors can simply pitch a tent and enjoy the island — the most popular of which are Papohaku Beach Park and the One Ali’i Beach Park.
-Remember to get the proper permits and make reservations in advance to secure your spot.
-So, ready to book your trip to Molokai?
+Remember to get the proper camping permits and make reservations in advance to secure your spot!